-Black US farmers awaiting billions in promised debt relief
+Black U.S. farmers awaiting billions in promised debt relief

 But Boyd’s battle with the USDA was epic.
 It almost wiped him out.

 Boyd was just 18 years old when he assumed an existing USDA loan when he bought his first farm in the early 1980s.
 He says walking into his local USDA office was like a return to the Jim Crow era.
-Black farmers had supervised accounts and could only get appointments with the local lending officer on a single day of the week, a practice that came to be known as Black Wednesday.
+Black farmers had accounts that were supervised and could only get appointments with the local lending officer on a single day of the week, a practice that came to be known as Black Wednesday.

 Boyd endured racial slurs.
 A loan officer once spat tobacco juice on him — he accidentally missed the spit can, the official would claim.
 Another time, Boyd saw an official tear up his application and throw it in the trash.